virgoyal/Pallet_detection/README.md

 - `--batch`: Batch size
 - `--patience`: Early stopping after N epochs with no improvement

-I’ve included some trained weights in the repository.
+The final trained weights (best.pt) from the segmentation model are included in the repository and should be used for inference during testing.

 ---